medpaf/hawk/README.md

 ![anim spoof](https://user-images.githubusercontent.com/61552222/136197768-e9f45be7-2d8a-49e6-b0af-e7b44cf15532.gif)

 **Disclaimer**: Please only use this for testing purposes and target your own machines.

+### MAC spoofing
+MAC spoofing is the generation of frames with a MAC address different from the address of the sending NIC.
+To perform MAC spoofing, issue the command:

+`-macspoof -source [SOURCE MAC] -iface [INTERFACE]`

 ### Packet sniffing
 To perform packet sniffing, type: